mpalomera/growinghappydeveloperscode/content/post/been-a-developer.md

 highlight = true
 math = false
 summary = """
-I still remember what my mom said to me every night: "Kid
+I still remember what my mom said to me every night:  "Kid keep studying so you don't have to work as hard as I have to do.
 """
 [header]
   caption = "Image credit: By Arkady Arkagorodsky - Public Domain, https://commons.wikimedia.org/w/index.php?curid=58353093 "